jnozzi/cocoadev.com/markdown/AppleToolsMostWanted.md

 **Utilities**

 * A code formatting tool, similar to indent, that works with Objective-C code.
-Or at least the ability to script this in General/XCode.
+Or at least the ability to script this in XCode.

 **Refactoring Tools**

 * Refactoring tools for Objective-C (if possible -- C++ and Java too ).
-See the refactoring tools in Eclipse and General/IntelliJ IDEA.
+See the refactoring tools in Eclipse and IntelliJ IDEA.
 See also www.refactoring.com.

 **Other**

-* A WYSIWYG HTML editor based on General/InterfaceBuilder.
+* A WYSIWYG HTML editor based on InterfaceBuilder.
 I only dream of one written in Cocoa for stability.
 IB has the ability to layout UI objects for applications, and I'm sure the talented engineers at Apple could rewrite the engine so that it parses and produces HTML, XML, etc..
-Plus they could use General/WebKit for a perfect preview.
+Plus they could use WebKit for a perfect preview.
 I think that Apple would find something like this to be wildly successful, and even if it wasn't free, I would definitely pay for it. (yea:2 nay:1) *Apple would then have to write a Photoshop-level image editor and a page layout program, since this would surely be the last straw for Adobe.
 The public beta did include a wysiwyg html editor, but it was pulled after that.* **<-- You see I don't think that Adobe would drop it's Macintosh product line.
 I would say that easily 50% of Adobe's desktop publishing (i.e. Illustrator and Photoshop) customers are using Macintosh.
 Macintoshes running Adobe apps are used heavily in marketing/advertisement.
 I simply don't think that Adobe could afford to take a hit like that.** ""<-- Adobe should not be the answer to what we can and can not use.
 It has been several years now for OSX, why has no one at all developed this app? "" *Because it's a big, commerically-oriented project, and most big commercially-oriented developers are using Carbon.
 A small independent developer (most likely to be using Cocoa) probably isn't going to write a WYSIWYG HTML editor for his/her own use.
 If you want one, get started on it - you could be the next Adobe ;)* ** Why the hell not?
-Why not create a General/SourceForge project for this idea? ** "I (the original poster of this item), have actually as of late been working on starting to clean up the code for Gorm (the General/GnuStep project's open source version of General/InterfaceBuilder) to maybe use as a basis for a Cocoa HTML WYSIWYG editor."
+Why not create a SourceForge project for this idea? ** "I (the original poster of this item), have actually as of late been working on starting to clean up the code for Gorm (the GnuStep project's open source version of InterfaceBuilder) to maybe use as a basis for a Cocoa HTML WYSIWYG editor."

 Now we NEED this, with Dashboard and all.
 HTML is easy, but for any decent interface-d widgets?
 One of the reasons IB is better than simply editing code is design.
 Which do you prefer?
 Coding-then-checking or an actual, productive environment.
 Dashboard would then be a first-class citizen in the Tiger world.
 In my mind, right now it isn't.
-No General/XCode project, even!
+No XCode project, even!
 Alright, well that's not too bad, but it sort of shows how much apple cares about it...

 *Amen.
 And an easier way to add Cocoa UI to widgets would be nice as well -- presumably this would be included.*

 If you know how to code why would you want to develop a Dashboard thing?
-It's not a first-class citizen; it's a way for the code-challenged to write stuff, like General/HyperCard was.
+It's not a first-class citizen; it's a way for the code-challenged to write stuff, like HyperCard was.
 And I think the Dashboard guidelines specifically recommends *against* using Cocoa/Aqua widgets.
 It would be better to do a separate IDE for Dashboard, instead of trying to glom stuff onto IB

 >> You mean like Dashcode?